Spin Shoes – Guide to Indoor Cycling Shoes for spinning

 If you’ve got yourself a Peloton bike the pedals fit 3-bolt Look Delta cleats.
 If you want to use SPD shoes with your Peloton bike, you can replace the pedals.

 Alternatively get yourself some specific Peloton cycling shoes.
+Also see, Peloton shoe sizing tool.

 Can you wear normal sneakers for spin?